port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube.md

 - Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.
 - Create/delete SonarQube objects using self-service actions.

-## installation
+## Installation

-Install the integration via Helm by running this command:
+Install the integration via Helm by running this command for your preferred Sonarqube deployment:

+### Sonarcloud

 ```bash showLineNumbers
 # The following script will install an Ocean integration at your K8s cluster using helm